FreeCAD/freecad.workbench_starterkit/README.md

   [13/13] workbench_version (0.1.0):
 ```

-Voila, the workbench has been created:
+Voila, the workbench has been created in a directory under the current directory:

 ```bash
 $ find cool_wb/